kirkekrusell/Data-engineering-project/Implementation/README.md

 SELECT * FROM bronze_mtr_raw LIMIT 10;
 DESCRIBE TABLE bronze_mtr_raw;
 ```
-# 3. Transformation (dbt)
+# dbt Transformations
+## Dockerfile for dbt - Dockerfile
-Dockerfile: Create this file "Dockerfile" in notebook and change it so it does not have a file type in Data-engineering-project/ and paste:
+Create this file "Dockerfile" in notebook and change it so it does not have a file type in Data-engineering-project/ and paste:
 ```bash
 FROM python:3.11-slim
 RUN apt-get update && apt-get install -y build-essential git curl